59 Lucy Lane — Lucille Ball's Childhood Home:

 The Shooting Accident

 The family lived there until 1928, when they lost the house because of a shooting accident.
-On 3 July 1927, Grandpa Hunt, Fred (who would turn 12 years old in 2 weeks), 8-year-old Cleo, a 14-year-old girl named Johanna Ottinger (a friend of Fred who, according to some local news outlets at the time, lived in Celoron — but see below), and 8-year-old Warner Erickson, who lived in the house next door to the west and was a childhood friend of Cleo, were target shooting in the back yard with a .22-caliber rifle, with the target some distance away near 7th St. (If the 1926 Jamestown City Directory is to be believed, no one lived on 7th St.) They were near the back porch, with Warner sitting on the ground just east of the porch steps.
+On 3 July 1927, Grandpa Hunt, Fred (who would turn 12 years old in 2 weeks), 8-year-old Cleo, a 14-year-old girl named Johanna Ottinger (a friend who was visiting Fred; despite local newspapers saying that she was from Celoron, no Ottingers show up in the 1922, 1926, or 1928 City Directories; see below), and 8-year-old Warner Erickson, who lived in the house next door to the west and was a childhood friend of Cleo, were target shooting in the back yard with a .22-caliber rifle, with the target some distance away near 7th St. (If the 1926 Jamestown City Directory is to be believed, no one lived on 7th St.) They were near the back porch, with Warner sitting on the ground just east of the porch steps.
 Johanna was holding the rifle when Warner's mother called him to come home.
 He ran in front of Johanna just as she pulled the trigger.
 He was hit in the spine, fell near a lilac bush, was crippled, and died five years later (on 7 November 1932).
 Grandpa Hunt was held responsible, and was sentenced to house arrest in Mayville (the county seat) for a year.
 Because he couldn't work, he had to declare bankruptcy, and the Halls — who held the mortgage — foreclosed.

 DeDe, Lucy, and Fred moved to an apartment in downtown Jamestown, and Cleo was sent to live with her father in Buffalo (her parents had divorced, and Lola had died).
 It wasn't until Lucy made it big in Hollywood that she was able to bring the whole family together out there.